luismcapriles/llm_engineering_course/README.md

 ### Week 2: Frontier APIs and Customer Service Chatbots
 - 🔌 Explore Frontier APIs and interact with three leading models  [LLM Basics Notebook](notes/code_examples/LLM_basics.ipynb)
-- 💬 Develop a customer service chatbot with a sharp UI that can interact with text, images, audio, and utilize tools or agents
+- 💬 Develop a customer service chatbot with a sharp UI that can interact with text, images, audio, and utilize tools or agents [LLM Outfit Assistnat](https://github.com/luismcapriles/LLM_Eng_Outfit_Assistant)

 ### Week 3: Embracing Open-Source Models
 - 🤗 Discover the world of Open-Source models using HuggingFace